Malate, Manila: Facilities

 In the 1990s, Malate and the nearby district of Ermita had been "cleaned-up" and big businesses and resort hotels have sprouted in the district.

 Harrison Plaza, Manila's first enclosed modern mall, was located in the Malate district.

 There is one public hospital, the Ospital ng Maynila Medical Center, located at the corner of Roxas Boulevard and Quirino Avenue.
 It serves the 5th legislative district of Manila.

 Recreation

 The district is also home to the Philippine's first sports stadium, the Rizal Memorial Sports Complex, and the country's premiere zoological park, the Manila Zoological and Botanical Garden.
 Promenades and parks by the Manila Bay have been made more convenient and safe with the opening of the Manila Baywalk area and the renovated Plaza Rajah Sulayman.
 A portion of the Cultural Center of the Philippines Complex also lies within the district.

 The district contains a red-light district.
 A Koreatown could also be found in the district.
+The aesthetics in Malate Church shows the only unique combination of Mexican Baroque and Philippine Mudejar (Christianized Islamic Art) in Asia.